bharatvarma24/rket-basket-analysis-tech-retail/README.md

-# market-basket-analysis-tech-retail
+# 🛒 Market Basket Analysis for Tech Retail
 Market Basket Analysis using Apriori for a tech retail dataset to identify cross-sell opportunities, using Python and data visualization.
-# 🛒 Market Basket Analysis for Tech Retail

 This project uses **Market Basket Analysis with the Apriori algorithm** on a simulated **tech retail environment dataset** to identify **cross-sell opportunities** and actionable business strategies for maximizing basket value in retail.